angular/angular/aio/content/guide/http.md

 To implement an interceptor, declare a class that implements the `intercept()` method of the `HttpInterceptor` interface.

- Here is a do-nothing _noop_ interceptor that simply passes the request through without touching it:
+Here is a do-nothing _noop_ interceptor that passes the request through without touching it:

 <code-example
   path="http/src/app/http-interceptors/noop-interceptor.ts"
   header="app/http-interceptors/noop-interceptor.ts">